spectrum-spark/covid_singlestrain_scenarios/README.md

 Mathematical modelling assumptions can be found [here: Covid IBM: Waning Immunity](https://spectrum-spark.github.io/covid-IBM/).

+The various immunity parameters used were generated using https://github.com/goldingn/neuts2efficacy

 ### Code authorship

 Major model developement and implementation of the agent-based model was done by Eamon Conway.